lmriccardo/leetcode-fetcher/_pages/install.md

 ## 2. Using Docker Containers

 The second alternative leverages the Docker container toolbox to run a **containerized** leetcode fetcher version.
-In the repository is also contained the [*Dockerfile*](https://github.com/lmriccardo/leetcode-fetcher/blob/master/Dockerfile) used the build the image required to create the container.
+In the repository is also contained the [*Dockerfile*](https://github.com/lmriccardo/leetcode-fetcher/blob/master/Dockerfile) used to build the image required to create the container.
 Hence, if everything is up to date to the last version, you should be able to modify and build the image by your own and start the container.
-However, it is **highly** suggested to use the ones in the [*Docker Hub*](https://hub.docker.com/repository/docker/lmriccardo/leetcode-fetcher/general), in particular, the one tagged **latest** contains the latest features and bug fixes.
+However, it is **highly** recommended to use the **latest** one in the [*Docker Hub*](https://hub.docker.com/repository/docker/lmriccardo/leetcode-fetcher/general), since it comes with the latest features and bug fixes.

 There should be no need but, to use this methodology, *Docker* (or Docker Desktop) must be installed in the system.